annaelisabethfromm/NCOM_Antonenko_2023/README.md

 - dowload the data and set the working directory to your own directory

 ### MRI Analyses
-1 - System requirements for each analysis are mentioned in the respective word file for Freesurfer, FSL, and CONN toolbox.
-No non-standard hardware is required.
+1 - No non-standard hardware is required.

 2 - Installation instructions are available on the respective homepages:
 FSL: https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation